Canscoot Show Weekend Ride 2017

 We were lucky enough to find a nice spot up the road where we could lie in the sun with our broken scooters and wait patiently for the best support vehicle in the world (thanks Jane, you are awesome!) to come and collect us.
 Other than the breakdowns it was a most enjoyable weekends riding with some great people through some fantastic scenery and roads.

 Hopefully the experience hasn’t scared off Phillip and as it turned out he had holed his piston and my new rear hub was an easy fix.
-The SS has electronic ignition and it was a dodgy solder join that was causing the issue so another easy fix for me.
+The SS has electronic ignition and it was just a dodgy solder joint that was causing the issue so another easy fix for me.

 Ride safe.